Celebrating McMaster Women in Tech and International Women’s Day

 Today, women remain underrepresented in the technology sector.
 This presents a major barrier towards women’s participation in technology design and governance.

-“All of us can work towards equity by inspiring women to believe in themselves, creating space for their voices, and celebrating their successes,’” says Gayleen Gray, Assistance Vice President and Chief Technology Officer.
+“All of us can work towards equity by inspiring women to believe in themselves, creating space for their voices, and celebrating their successes,’” says Gayleen Gray, Associate Vice President and Chief Technology Officer.

 In 2020, the Office of the AVP and CTO launched the “McMaster Women in Tech” initiative to recognize women tech changemakers within the McMaster community and provide them with a platform to share stories and inspire others.

 This International Women’s Day, McMaster’s Office of the AVP and CTO is sharing the voices and stories of several women working in technology at McMaster.
 See below to read their insights and perspectives on digital technology and gender equality.

 An important part of celebrating International Women’s Day is acknowledging the critical role that women play in the technology industry.
 As a leader at McMaster, I am committed to empowering and advocating for women as we bring a unique perspective to our industry.
 All of us have a responsibility to promote a diverse and inclusive workforce.
 It is not only essential for driving innovation, but it is also the right thing to do.
 By supporting women in the technology field, we can drive real change and create a more equitable and inclusive future for all.
 So, I challenge you to not just celebrate and acknowledge women in technology on IWD but to do that every day and to pay it forward by being a mentor, coach, or sponsor.